jimas95/Milestone/README.md

 1. GenerateTrajectory : Given the cube initial,desired position and eef initial position we create a trajectory.
 2. nextState : calculates the next configuration state given the current configuration state, joints velocitys and time step dt.
 3. Feedforward_Control calculates the joint velocitys(with no limits) given the current state where we wanted to be and where we want to go after dt.

+In more detail about the Architecture of the code. `python main.py` if the file that starts the program and take an input argument for which case to execute. `robotControl.py` is a class that handles the important stuff such as generate trajectory,nextState , feedforward Control. `functions.py` is a file contaiing helpfull functions such as writting the csv file.
+Finaly the last file is `myMatrix` is a class containg all matrixes that we are using and help functions such as going from lists to matrix etc.

 # Execute program
 Navigate to code directory and execute : `<python main.py id>`